symbol/symbol-docs/CONTRIBUTING.md

 Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.

-### Fork and clone the repository
+### Building nem2-docs

 If the documentation change is small, you can use the *"Edit on Github"* button at the top of the page.

 For substantial changes or contributions, you may need to fork the main nem2-docs repository and clone it to your local machine.
 See [github help page](https://help.github.com/articles/fork-a-repo/) for help.

-Further instructions for specific projects are given below.
+First, make sure you have Python 2.7 or 3.4+ and pip installed.

+Then, install requirements using pip:

+`pip install -r requirements.txt`

+Run the following command and open the provided url in a browser.

+`make livehtml`

 ### Submitting your changes

 Once your changes and tests are ready to submit for review:

-1. Test your changes
+1. Test your changes.

     Run `make livehtml` and preview your changes.

-2. Submit a pull request
+2. Submit a pull request.

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/about-pull-requests/).
 In the pull request, choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
 Also mention the number of the issue where discussion has taken place, eg "Closes #123".